-Importance of Dog & Cat Vaccinations in Charleston, SC
+Importance of Cat and Dog Vaccinations in Charleston, SC

-The American Animal Hospital Association (AAHA) and the American Veterinary Medical Association (AVMA) recommend certain vaccines be given to all animals because the diseases they prevent are very common and life-threatening.
+The American Animal Hospital Association (AAHA) and the American Veterinary Medical Association (AVMA) recommend certain cat and dog vaccines be given to all animals because the diseases they prevent are very common and life-threatening.
 These are called core vaccines and are boosted according to published guidelines.

 - Feline distemper and upper respiratory viruses are administered in one dose, boosted in kittens, and then boosted yearly.